 An electric memoir about what it means to live outside the gender boundaries imposed on us by society, from the award-winning trans writer and performer

-Through these seven phrases, which include some of their most transformative experiences as a Black, mixed race, non binary person, Travis Alabanza turns a mirror back on society, giving us reason to question the very framework in which we live and the ways we treat each other.
+Through these seven phrases, Travis Alabanza turns a mirror back on society, giving us reason to question the very framework in which we live and the ways we treat each other.

-“Travis Alabanza writes about gender and it’s possibilities with such generosity and ease even the most provocative suggestions start to seem obvious, despite their challenges to society at large.
-This anti-memoir, which is at times both profound and funny, will make anyone question the stories we tell about ourselves, how we tell them and even who the telling is for”
+“Travis Alabanza writes about gender and its possibilities with such generosity and ease even the most provocative suggestions start to seem obvious, despite their challenges to society at large.
+Both profound and witty”

 Shon Faye, Author Of The Transgender Issue